tldr-pages/tldr/pages/linux/runuser.md

 `runuser {{user}} -l`

-- Specific a 'shell' for running or login instead of default shell:
+- Specific a shell for running or login instead of default shell:

 `runuser {{user}} -l -s /bin/sh`